Dheerajkumarch/Amazon-Sales-Analysis-Power-BI/README.md

 📌 Notes
-This dashboard is a static snapshot (image) of a Tableau dashboard.
+This dashboard is a static snapshot (image) of a Power Bi dashboard.
 For an interactive version, please refer to the POWER BI Public link :- https://app.powerbi.com/viewr=eyJrIjoiZTM5MWQwN2UtZmU3MC00OTRiLTg1M2UtYzc3M2Q0NGVhMmZmIiwidCI6IjNlMTNlOWRlLTFjNGItNGNhNy1iYTlmLTAyN2MwOWFlOGI5MiJ9

 ## 📬 Contact